 The Making of ‘Marvellous Melbourne’ 1835-1890 and the Making of Remembering Melbourne 2015-2016

-Royal Historical Society of Victoria's annual Melbourne Day lecture, to be delivered by Emeritus Professor Richard Broome, traces the development of Melbourne from an Aboriginal place to the colonial hub, in succession, of a sheep walk, a golden field of wealth, and an urbane modern metropolis.
+Royal Historical Society of Victoria's annual Melbourne Day lecture, delivered by Emeritus Professor Richard Broome, traced the development of Melbourne from an Aboriginal place to the colonial hub, in succession, of a sheep walk, a golden field of wealth, and an urbane modern metropolis.

-It will focus, in particular, on the latter European phase, asking why and how did Melbourne grow so ‘marvellous’.
-It covers the despair the city fell into during the 1890s.
+It focused, in particular, on the latter European phase, asking why and how did Melbourne grow so ‘marvellous’.
+It covered the despair the city fell into during the 1890s.

-The lecture will also explain how the RHSV created, devised and produced the best-selling book Remembering Melbourne, which completely sold out and is to be re-launched on 30 August.
+The lecture also explained how the RHSV created, devised and produced the best-selling book Remembering Melbourne, which completely sold out and was re-launched on 30 August.

 If ‘Marvellous Melbourne’ was the product of a particularly rampant individualism based very much on money-making through property, the creation of Remembering Melbourne was the outcome of a rampant communalism and the spirit of volunteering.
 If avarice created a city, altruism has recorded it.